hannahaih/QHack_Project/README.md

-## Timeline
+# Timeline

-- **Feb 19** POWER-UP for QML Challenge (Challenges published Feb 16) - prize: 250$ AWS credits
+- **Feb 19** POWER-UP from QML Challenge (Challenges published Feb 16) - prize: 250$ AWS credits
-- **Feb 24** POWER-UP for Open Hackathon Project - prize: $4000 AWS credits
+- **Feb 24** POWER-UP from Open Hackathon Project - prize: $4000 AWS credits
 - **Feb 26** GRAND PRIZE for Open Hackathon Project - prize: go to CERN

 ---

-### Feb 19: QML Challenge Power-Up
+## Feb 19: QML Challenge Power-Up

-Earn $250 Power Up AWS credits from [QML Challenge](QML_Challenges.md) Leaderboard
+**$250 AWS credits from [QML Challenge](QML_Challenges.md) Leaderboard**

 *QML Challenge Leaderboard*:
-- A max of 20 teams will have their projects judged for the Open Hackathon Grand Prize, based on the their position in the [QML Challenge Leaderboard](QML_Challenges.md) rankings.
+A max of 20 teams will have their projects judged for the Open Hackathon Grand Prize, based on the their position in the [QML Challenge Leaderboard](QML_Challenges.md) rankings.

-### Feb 24: Open Hackathon Project Power-Up
+## Feb 24: Open Hackathon Project Power-Up

-**$4000 in AWS credits are available for up to 20 teams on Feb 24**.
+**$4000 AWS credits from Open Hackathon Project**.
 These credits can be used to finish off your hackathon project on AWS Braket.
 This Power Up is available **independently of whether your team received any Power Ups from the QML Challenges**.

-To submit an entry for this Power Up, your team must open a new Issue on *[this GitHub repo](https://github.com/XanaduAI/QHack/issues/new?assignees=&labels=Power+Up&template=open-hackathon-power-up-entry.md&title=%5BPower+Up%5D+Your+Project+Title)* which describes your (in-progress) hackathon project by **Feb 24 at 12PM EST**.
+**To submit an entry for this Power Up:**
+Your team must open a new Issue on *[this GitHub repo](https://github.com/XanaduAI/QHack/issues/new?assignees=&labels=Power+Up&template=open-hackathon-power-up-entry.md&title=%5BPower+Up%5D+Your+Project+Title)* which describes your (in-progress) hackathon project by **Feb 24 at 12PM EST**.

 Specifically, this issue should contain: